Amy Sherald: Subsequent work

 Since the Boochever prize and the Obama commission, Sherald has received considerable public acclaim.
 In 2018, she had her first museum solo exhibition at the Contemporary Art Museum St. Louis and received a mural commission in Philadelphia.
 The same year, a mural version of her work Equilibrium was installed on the wall of the Parkway Theatre located in Baltimore.
 The project was funded through the 2014 Transformative Art Prize grant, an initiative that installs public artworks in underused public places in Baltimore.
 The original painting is in the permanent collection of the Embassy of the United States, Dakar, Senegal.

 Until that point based in Baltimore, in 2018 Sherald moved to New Jersey and began working from a studio in Jersey City at Mana Contemporary, a former tobacco factory converted into artist spaces.

 Sherald was awarded the High Museum of Art's David C. Driskell Prize in 2018.

-Sherald's solo exhibition titled "the heart of the matter..." took place in fall 2019 at the Hauser & Wirth gallery in New York City.
+Sherald's solo exhibition titled the heart of the matter... took place in fall 2019 at the Hauser & Wirth gallery in New York City.
 The exhibition featured eight large-scale oil portraits.
 Writing about the show, Erin Christovale, an associate curator at the Hammer Museum, wrote: "There's something about the grayness that doesn't mute the paintings but allows you to really think about the various skin tones and cultures and spaces that the African diaspora exists in."
-Sherald's gallery, Hauser, described this effect produced by the grayscale as "requir[ing the viewer] to meet the artist's subjects actively and to "negotiate" their own conceived notions of Black American life."
+Sherald's gallery, Hauser, described this effect produced by the grayscale as "requir[ing the viewer] to meet the artist's subjects actively and to 'negotiate' their own conceived notions of Black American life."

 Sherald also has a 2020 exhibition of five small-scale portraits of black women created over the duration of the COVID-19 pandemic.
 With her characteristic use of grisaille and newer form of gouache, Sherald creates confident and calm black women in Womanist is to Feminist as Purple is to Lavender, an Alice Walker quote.
 These show black women focusing on different forms of leisure activities.
-One painting has a woman laying back in a vibrant orange chair; another has a barefoot woman sitting on her bicycle in a yellow polka-dot dress.
+One painting has a woman lying back in a vibrant orange chair; another has a barefoot woman sitting on her bicycle in a yellow polka-dot dress.
 Sherald approaches the same everyday activities seen in her previous work, but now focuses on a more relaxed mood.
 Sherald, who described her art classes as "a safe haven" growing up, told Creative Boom: "I always want the work to be a resting place, one where you can let your guard down among figures you understand."

 Sherald's first major West Coast solo show opened in March 2021.
-The solo debuts a collection of new paintings in an exhibition titled "The Great American Fact" which "consists of five works produced in 2020 that encompass Sherald’s technical innovations and distinctive visual language to center Black Americans in scenes of leisure surrounded by stillness."
+The solo debuts a collection of new paintings in an exhibition titled The Great American Fact, which "consists of five works produced in 2020 that encompass Sherald's technical innovations and distinctive visual language to center Black Americans in scenes of leisure surrounded by stillness."